-In late 2015 the SASR established its first-ever "in-service" philanthropic initiative to support serving and transitioning soldiers, called the Wanderers Education Program, which in May 2016 will be transitioned over to the SASR's official charity, the SAS Resources Fund, as a sub-fund within Trust No3.
+In late 2015 the SASR established it's first-ever "inservice" philanthropic initiative to support serving and transitioning soldiers, called the Wanderers Education Program.
+The program is supported by the SASR's official charity, the SAS Resources Fund, in the form of the 'WEP sub-fund' within Trust No3.
 The Wanderers Education Program was initially endowed with \$250,000 from three founding benefactors - VGI Partners, the Angela Wright Bennett Foundation, and the Joye family - to support merit-based applications by SASR Operators to pursue further study at leading Australian educational institutions.
+As of October 2016 the fund has grown to \$1M

-THE GOALS OF THE WANDERERS EDUCATIONAL PROGRAM ARE TO:
+THE OFFICIAL GOALS OF THE WANDERERS EDUCATION PROGRAM ARE TO:

-- Give select and vetted private sector partners the opportunity to contribute to SASR Operators' welfare by way of assisting with merit-based education scholarships overseen by the SASR's Human Performance cell and the SAS Resources Fund; - Maximise the opportunity for SASR Operators to successfully assimilate back into, and actively contribute to, the community through their professional and personal lives once they complete their service; - Build familial resilience and provide spouses and children with confidence and certainty in post-service life; - Ensure that the SASR remains a destination employer of choice for Special Operations personnel globally, and is continuously engaged in augmenting its own capabilities through benchmarking and sharing with select external educational and private sector networks in the name of protecting Australia's national security interests; and - Improve the operational capability of SASR by providing Operators with an opportunity to enhance their human capital via world-class educational experiences, including non-military programs that help them build on and develop a diverse array of leadership, management, strategy, negotiation, decision-making and vocation-specific skill-sets.
+- To give select and vetted partners the opportunity to contribute to SASR Operators' welfare by way of assisting with merit-based education; - Optimise SASR Operators' opportunities to successfully assimilate into, and actively contribute to, the community upon completion of service; - To build familial resilience, providing spouses and children with confidence and certainty in post-service life; - Ensure SASR remains a destination employer of choice for Special Operations personnel globally; and - To augment and enhance SASR human capital via world-class educational experiences, including non-military programs that help them build on and develop a diverse array of skill-sets and qualifications.